The Future of Commerce

 B2B Supplier Sourcing

 - Procurement Agents: Discovering reliable vendors and service providers from anywhere in the world has never been easier.
-AI-powered platforms analyze supplier databases, historical data, and market trends to recommend optimal suppliers for specific procurement requirements, as well as predict potential supply chain durations.
+We're excited about agents who can sift through supplier databases, historical data, and market trends to recommend optimal procurement decisions that meet requirements and constraints.
 Such procurement agents can automate time-consuming workflows of requests for quotes, handling of negotiations, and optimization of suppliers.
 We see a big opportunity in mission-critical or highly technical industries that require massive amounts of research and supplier vetting.
 These products often involve complex supply chains, specialized manufacturing processes, and rigorous quality standards, making AI-driven sourcing tools particularly valuable in streamlining the procurement process.

 Secondhand, Sharing, and Circular Economy